 It’s important for you to show that you are consistently earning an income, so employment stability is critical.
 Most lenders want at least 2 years of employment either at the same job or at an increasing salary ratio (meaning you left your job because you got offered a higher salary elsewhere).
 Self-employment is much stricter, so be sure to have all of your tax forms and income documentation in order before applying for a mortgage if you are self-employed.

 This is probably the biggest factor (but not the only one) lenders consider.
-A high credit score will ensure that you are approved more easily and will give you more options to choose from.
+A high credit score will help you get approved more easily and will give you more options to choose from.
 Anything lower than 620 will make it much more difficult to find a lender to approve you for the loan, and will likely come with several stipulations such as high APRs and a significant down payment.
 FHA and other government-dictated loans have more lenient terms, so someone with a credit score of 580 can still get approved for a loan.

 Your debt to income ratio is another important factor that lenders consider.
 This is a calculation of how much debt you have (including monthly payments you make, other loans, other types of debt, and the mortgage you are applying for) divided by your gross monthly income.
 The maximum DTI that most lenders will accept is 36%, though you can frequently find lenders that will give higher ratios, particularly if you are in good standing in all other areas of consideration.
 The lower your DTI, the lower your interest rate will generally be.